timginker/wex/README.md

 ## Example 1: Local level model

-In this example, we fit the local level model to the Nile dataset and compute the associated smoothed and filtered values.
+In this illustrative example, we fit the local level model to the Nile dataset and compute the associated smoothed and filtered values.

 The resulting estimates are presented in the plot below: